carternewt/Dawei_RNA/README.md

 ## DEG_analysis.R
 [DEG_analysis.R](https://github.com/carternewt/RNA_Seq/blob/aa078881ca7aa4bf487487230f79c3f31b62ec4b/DEG_analysis.R) is an R script that performs a differential expression analysis at a gene-level using the output from [project.sh](https://github.com/carternewt/RNA_Seq/blob/36b39dfb29bb867d99225d302070ba4fbc6c4406/project.sh).

 The first part of [DEG_analysis.R](https://github.com/carternewt/RNA_Seq/blob/aa078881ca7aa4bf487487230f79c3f31b62ec4b/DEG_analysis.R) is setting the working directory and loading in the packages used in the script.
+The `setwd()` command should contain the file path you want files to be saved to.
+Most commands in R give you the option to designate a file path, as well.